cultuurnet/uitpas-beheer-silex/docs/docs/architecture/layers/infrastructure.md

 Implementations of interfaces defined in the business layer, that require external systems.

+Some examples of components in this category:
-All implementations relying on external web services like the UiTPAS API, UiTID API or Search API belong in this category.
+* all implementations relying on external web services like the UiTPAS API, UiTID API or Search API belong in this category;
+* concrete implementations that store data on the file system.